ShaneCornell/TG-Pre-Work/README.md

 ## How many instances of the client-side assets (HTML, CSS, JS, Images, etc.) are created?

-A single instance of client-side assets are created for each window that is open to a specific webpage.
+A single instance of client-side assets are created for each window/user that is open to a specific webpage.

 ## How many instances of the server-side code are available at any given time?